ndrewtl/airspace-jekyll/_posts/2017-03-21-data-clustering.md

 ### Get acquainted with data clustering

 <b>Hierarchical data clustering allows you to explore your data and look for discontinuities (e.g. gaps in your data), gradients and meaningful ecological units (e.g. groups or subgroups of species).
 It is a great way to start looking for patterns in ecological data (e.g. abundance, frequency, occurrence), and is one of the most used analytical methods in ecology.
 Your research questions are the limit.
+Hierarchical clustering offers insight in how your biodiversity data are organized and can help you to disentangle different patterns and the scales at which they can be observed.
+It is a great, easy to use and explore, set of methods that gives you a lot of freedom to investigate your research questions.
 As an example, you can look at algae distribution along a ocean depth gradient, or you can look at the distribution of bats along an elevation gradient, or you can even determine which are the main biogeographic realms in the world, or you can study how fish communities are distributed along water basins and see if rapid streams and waterfalls are limiting their dispersal.</b>

 Let's imagine the following: you are an ecologist working on tropical forests in the Neotropics and you want to understand how these forests, formed by different sets of trees, are related to one another.
 You might want to split them into ecologically meaningful sub-groups that can then be used as a grouping variable (a categorical variable) in future analyses.
 You might be interested in questions such as: How many ecologically meaningful floristic units are present in the Neotropics?
 Which ones are more similar to each other?
 How many species do they share?
 How are these units distributed in geographic space?
 Does each unit occupy a certain portion of the geographic space, without blending into other units, or is the spatial distribution of units mixed?

 You can then build your next set of research questions based on the answers you got from the data clustering.
 What are the environmental drivers of the patterns in my data?
 Is climate one of these drivers?
 How will these tree groups respond to climate change?
 Are these floristic units related to climate?
 In such a big region (the Neotropics), are there biogeographic and environmental barriers separating these units?
 Do you get clear splits from one group to another or do you get a gradient of floristic turnover across the border of two of these floristic units?

 <b>To answer these questions, you can construct a dataset which consists of tree species occurrence records for a multitude of sites in the Neotropics and perform a series of Hierarchical clustering analyses.</b>

-### Hierarchical clustering will give you a lot of insight on how your biodiversity data are organized and will help you to disentangle different patterns and the scales at which they can be observed.
-It is a great, easy to use and explore, set of methods that gives you a lot of freedom to investigate your research questions.

 ### Hierarchical agglomerative data clustering
 Hierarchical agglomerative data clustering is part of a broader category commonly referred to as "data clustering".